Out of Ashes: Release and promotion

 In the summer of 2009, the official name and release date for the album was announced.
 Dead by Sunrise went out on tour with Linkin Park during August, promoting Out of Ashes by playing three songs ("Fire, "Crawl Back In", "My Suffering") every show during Linkin Park's first encore break.
 The first single from the album, "Crawl Back In", was released for download on August 18, with an accompanying music video released on September 8.
 The entire album was uploaded to the band's official MySpace profile on October 9, just four days before the official release.
 The album did considerably well in the charts, and reached No. 29 on the Billboard 200.

 On October 13, 2009, the same day as the album's release, Dead by Sunrise made their first television appearance on the Late Show with David Letterman.
 The band also performed on October 21, 2009 on Jimmy Kimmel Live!.
 After its release, Dead by Sunrise proceeded to tour throughout the United States, Europe, and Asia promoting the album.

 On November 24, the second official single, "Let Down" was released, along with an accompanying music video.
-In an article from Sputnik Music, "Let Down" was described as "despite the synth atmosphere that turned out to be strange, it has a chorus that becomes difficult to get out of your head, as the harmonies to the song became impressively successful."
-In another article from Ultimate Guitar Archive, the song has been carefully explained as "quite an electronic and bass guitar type of song, even at the beginning of 'Let Down', and is another mellow song that makes Chester Bennington show off his soft vocals again, as the chorus becomes very good."
+In the Ultimate Guitar Archive article, the song has been carefully explained as "quite an electronic and bass guitar type of song, even at the beginning of 'Let Down', and is another mellow song that makes Chester Bennington show off his soft vocals again, as the chorus becomes very good."
 A music video was filmed for "Let Down", along with a video for "Crawl Back In".
 Both videos were directed by P. R. Brown.
 The video was premiered on December 4, 2009 via YouTube.

-Despite reports that "Inside of Me" and "Too Late" were going to be the next two singles, they never saw official releases, although "Inside of Me" was included as a b-side to the digital single of "Let Down".
+Despite reports that "Inside of Me" and "Too Late" were going to be the next two singles.
+Even though these songs never saw official releases, "Inside of Me" was included as a b-side to the digital single of "Let Down".
+Ultimate Guitar Archive described it as "begin[ing] with a typical grunge type of riff with catchy verses and guitar parts that makes the track stand out.
+Although it was not quite as good as the previous songs, it is still considered as a very good song."

 "Condemned" was included in the soundtrack of Saw 3D (in which Bennington starred as a skinhead), which was released on October 26, 2010.

+In February 2024, Dead by Sunrise announced an exclusive 15th anniversary edition of Out of Ashes on vinyl for Record Store Day 2024, releasing April 20th.
+Pressings were limited to 10,000 copies.
+On October 11th, 2024, the band released the 15th anniversary edition to digital only.